Tipperary Senior Hurling Championship: Format

 The Tipperary senior hurling championship is probably the most complicated system in Ireland as it has striven to accommodate from 25 to, currently, 32 teams.
 A knockout divisional system and group backdoor system has been introduced to accommodate these teams.
 Before the new system, the county championship was run on a divisional basis with the teams in the divisional finals going into the county quarter-finals and proceeding from there.

 A new format is to be introduced in 2014, with the county championship divided into two sections of 16 teams each, the sections determined by clubs' placings in the 2013 championship.
 Each section will be divided into four groups of four teams with games played on a round robin basis.
 The top two teams in each Section 1 group, and the top team in each Section 2 group, qualify for the knockout stages, as do the four divisional champions.
 The bottom team in each Section 1 group is relegated to Section 2, and the top team in each Section 2 group is promoted to Section 1.
 The bottom teams in each of the Section 2 groups face relegation play-offs, with two teams relegated to the Intermediate Championship.
 The Intermediate champions move up to Section 2.
 Thus in 2015 there will be 31 teams in the Senior Championship.

+Teams

+2025 teams

+The 16 teams competing in the 2025 Tipperary Senior Hurling Championship are: